 The precise prevalence is unknown but it is thought to be a rare disease.

 As in other forms of pRTA, hyperchloremic acidosis is a presenting feature and onset usually occurs in childhood.
-Manifestations include ocular abnormalities (band keratopathy, glaucoma, and cataracts), intellectual deficiency and severe growth retardation.
+Manifestations include ocular abnormalities (band keratopathy, glaucoma, and cataracts), intellectual disability and severe growth retardation.
 Other features like dental enamel defects, basal ganglia calcification and pancreatitis are sometimes present.

 AR pRTA is inherited autosomal recessively and genetic counseling is possible.